replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

-Running the checks this way shows them the same screen you saw when you tested the preflights earlier, with the Kubernetes version check passing, the memmory check failing, and a warning for the CPU available.
+Running the checks this way shows them the same screen you saw when you tested the preflights earlier, with the Kubernetes version check passing, the memory check failing, and a warning for the CPU available.

 ![Customer Preflight Checks](../assets/customer-preflight-checks-before.png)

-To have a succecssful installation, the customer has to make a decision about whether they should install to a different cluster or add more resources to this cluster.
+To have a successful installation, the customer has to make a decision about whether they should install to a different cluster or add more resources to this cluster.